sirdog9001/EnduraNet-Docs/docs/how-to/search-history.md

 > 🌐 *Anyone can perform this action.*

 !!! info
-    The *Certification History* tab will **not** clearly display whether a record results in the certification being valid or invalid for the member.
-See [Check Certification Status](check-cert-status.md) to do that.
+    The *Certification History* tab is not designed to display whether a member's status on a certification is valid.
+See [Check Certification Status](check-cert-status.md) to learn how to do that.

 <figure>
     <img src="../../assets/certification_history_tab_example.png" alt="">